 Nawshad is currently a PhD student at the Dept. of Computing Science, UofA, conducting research on Extraction and Modelling of Major Depressive Disorder from Human Language by employing Natural Language Processing and Machine Learning Algorithms.
 Before that he pursued his Master's degree from the University of Lethbridge, in Distributed Spatial Query Processing and Optimization.
 Nawshad has extensive experience in developing enterprise softwares through years of experience in software industry.
 He is originally from Bangladesh.

-Shahin Atakishiyev is from Mirzabeyli village of Qabala, Azerbaijan.
-He received his BSc Computer Engineering degree from Qafqaz University (now called Baku Engineering University) on June 2015, and MSc Computer Engineering degree (with specialization in Software Engineering and Intelligent Systems) from the University of Alberta on January 2018.
-His master’s research was about evaluation of word embeddings using cluster and semantic similarity analysis.
-As of September 2019 - , he will be a PhD student at the Computing Science Department of the University of Alberta.
-Shahin’s research interests include Human-Centered Artificial Intelligence (ethical, trustable, explainable), Fuzzy Logic, Machine Learning, and Natural Language Processing.Education
+Shahin Atakishiyev is from Mirzabayli village of Gabala, Azerbaijan.
+He received a BSc Computer Engineering degree from Qafqaz University, Azerbaijan in June 2015, and an MSc Computer Engineering degree with a specialization in Software Engineering and Intelligent Systems from the University of Alberta, Canada in January 2018.
+Since September 2019, he is a PhD student in the Department of Computing Science at the University of Alberta, working at the Explainable Artificial Intelligence (XAI) lab under the supervision of Prof. Randy Goebel.
+Shahin’s research interests include Explainable Artificial Intelligence, Machine Learning, Reinforcement Learning, and Decision Theory.Education

 Andreas Holzinger - Visiting Scientist